 On top of writing, blogging, tweeting and giving media interviews about the Slow Movement, Carl rushes (slowly, of course) around the world to deliver speeches and workshops.
 His TED talk has been viewed over a million times.

 Carl lives in London with his wife and two children.
 In his spare time, he plays lots of sports, including football (soccer) and squash.
-He also plays for the top ball-hockey team in the UK.
+He also plays ball-hockey for the London Jets.

 Listen to Carl’s Inheritance Tracks on BBC Radio 4 (where he talks about one song he inherited and one he aims to bequeath)….